Kubernetes Load Balancing with MetalLB

 Motivation and objectives

-Kubernetes does not provide a network load balancer implementation to bare metal clusters.
-When you deploy a load balancer service on an IaaS platform such as AWS or Azure, Kubernetes is actually calling out for these platforms to create a new network load balancer, and allocate an IP-address for it.
+Kubernetes does not provide a network load balancer implementation for bare metal clusters.
+When you deploy a load balancer service on an IaaS platform such as AWS or Azure, Kubernetes is actually calling out for these platforms to create a new network load balancer, and allocate an IP-address for it (specifics may vary, but this is essentially what happens).
 MetalLB is on a mission to remedy this issue by providing a generic network load balancer implementation that works with standard networking equipment.

-You can read how exactly MetalLB works from the official documentation.
+You can read how MetalLB works from the official documentation.

 We will be setting up MetalLB with a single IP-address, that will be used by nginx-ingress-controller to serve our example applications to the internet.
 Here is a high level description of what is going to happen:

-- MetalLB scans for LoadBalancer services in the cluster
+- MetalLB is installed, starts scanning for LoadBalancer services in the cluster

 - Nginx ingress controller is deployed, MetalLB assigns an IP-address to it